GrEFeRFeeD/eshop-app/README.md

 #### Customer

-Manager has the same opportunities as Guest, but also can manage the own profile, cart and review products.
+Manager has the same opportunities as Guest, but also can manage the own profile, basket and review products.

 ##### Profile managing